 VMG Health has insight into the latest trends and numerous telemedicine compensation structures based on our extensive experience in valuing telehealth arrangements.
 As a result, we can rapidly assist in confirming if an arrangement with a physician, physician group, or outreach facility, is fair market value.

-Documentation illustrating that telemedicine fees were set at fair market value represents best practice for compliance purposes.
+Documentation illustrating that telehealth fees were set at fair market value represents best practice for compliance purposes.
 Based on regulatory guidance, fees should be derived based on a sound methodology reflecting the terms of the arrangement and relevant value drivers.
-Two examples of value drivers that should be considered in deriving a proper payment for telemedicine services include:
+A few examples of value drivers that should be considered in deriving a proper payment for telemedicine services include:

 VMG Health has a keen understanding of these factors, and a myriad of other valuation drivers associated with telemedicine arrangements.

 Telehealth’s Response to COVID-19 for Post-Acute Outpatient Services

 Payments and FMV Considerations in Reviewing Telemedicine Arrangements